-The Medically Fragile Waiver provides services which allow Medicaid eligible persons who need hospital and/or skilled nursing facility level of care to remain at home or in the residential setting of their choosing while receiving the necessary care.
+The Medically Fragile Waiver provides services that allow Medicaid-eligible persons who need hospital and/or skilled nursing facility level of care to remain at home or in the residential setting of their choosing while receiving the necessary care.
 The Medically Fragile Program is a home and community-based alternative to placement in a hospital and/or skilled nursing facility to receive Medicaid-funded assistance for care.
 This waiver also incorporates self-direction opportunities for a specified group of services as a service delivery mechanism.

 4345 N. Lincoln Blvd.